kdgregory/log4j-aws-appenders/docs/kinesis.md

 ## Stream management

-You will normally pre-create the Kinesis stream and adjust its retention period and number of shards based on your environment.
+You will normally pre-create the Kinesis stream and adjust its retention period and number of shards based on your deployment's needs.

 To support testing (and because it was the original behavior, copied from the CloudWatch appender), you can optionally configure the appender to create the stream if it does not already exist.
 Unlike